newstar121/disyplay-promotions/README.md

 During the development, I encounted npm package conflict issue due to low react version.<br />
 So I updated react version from 16 to 18.

-I had 72 hours to finish this test project but because of several problems in weekend, I only worked a few hours on this project.<br />
+I had 72 hours to finish this test project but because of several problems on weekend, I only worked a few hours on this project.<br />
 I know there are so many things to update.

 ## Environment